 Yesterday I decided to get an action camera.
 The decision between a Garmin Virb and the latest GoPro is probably a topic for another article, so let’s just get the decision out of the way; I ended up getting the GoPro Hero3+ Black Edition.
 In fact, if I’d decided to get the Garmin Virb this article wouldn’t even be necessary.
 Why?
 Read on.

 Firstly, I’ll say that there are various reasons for getting an action camera, one of which is the need to record my daily ride to work.
 Nearly every day I encounter situations that I’d like to have proof of, should the need arise.
 Read: motorists that probably shouldn’t be on the road in the first place.

 So what is this article about?
 I work in I.T. for a living and like looking at GPS data for my proper rides.
-For that reason, be warned: this article is fairly technical and will require a corresponding amount of technical know-how if you want to follow it.
+So, that means you may or may not find the stuff below a wee bit technical.
+That all depends what you’re into.
 Anyway, for the GPS part of things I use a Garmin Edge 800.
 With an action camera, it makes sense that having some speed or other performance data on screen with the video – it’s the inner geek in me controlling that, no doubt.
 The Elite version of the Garmin Virb has built-in GPS which makes it very easy to overlay GPS data on top of videos.
 However, because I bought a GoPro, this is an option I don’t have.
 Not out of the box, at least.
 But surely it can be done, right?

 The short answer: yes!

 When I look at a cycling video I’ve made, I want to see the current speed & GPS track at the same time.
 Not in separate windows, either – on top of the video.

 I started out looking online for a way to do what I wanted.
 I found a few ways, including some software that looked promising.
 Unfortunately, the software is built for Windows only – I use a Mac.
 Stumped again!